Mole Extermination FAQ

 Why do I have moles in my yard and my neighbors don't?

 Moles don’t respect property lines.
 If you have moles . . . you can be sure that at least some of your neighbors also have moles.
 At the minimum, they share your moles.
-If you show me five of your neighbors that you don’t think have moles, I can find tunnels on most of their properties and catch moles on at least two of them.
+If you show our techs five of your neighbors that you don’t think have moles, they can find tunnels on most of their properties and catch moles on at least two of them.